 A blank sheet of metal does not look appealing nor is it properly protected against external influences such as corrosion or scratches.
 Powder coating is a process that enhances surfaces both mechanically and visually, by applying powder and curing it.
 Many everyday objects such as windows, doors, furniture, and facades are being powder coated today.
 Additionally, powder coatings can also be used for products such as industrial machines or for certain car parts.
-New innovations also allow nonmetallic surfaces, such as plastic, wood or glass, to be finished with powder coatings.
+New innovations also allow nonmetallic surfaces, such as plastic, wood, ceramics or glass, to be finished with powder coatings.

 Powder coating describes the finishing of surfaces with powder coatings, which is done by electrostatically charging surfaces.
 After this the object is placed in an oven, causing the powder to melt and harden again.
 This process is applicable to both metallic and nonmetallic surfaces.
 Generally, the process takes place automatically along a conveyor system.